iter8-tools/iter8/mkdocs/docs/tutorials/knative/slovalidation-helmex-gitops.md

 !!! tip "Use in production"
     The `knslo-gitops` Helm chart is located in the `$ITER8/helm` folder.
 Modify the chart as needed by your application for production usage.

+!!! tip "Use with GitHub Actions (or any push-based GitOps pipeline tool)"
+    Suppose you want a GitHub Actions workflow (`w1`) to modify the `values.yaml` file whenever a new candidate version, Iter8 to modify the `values.yaml` automatically whenever a candidate needs to be promoted or rolled-back, and another GitHub Action workflow (`w2`) to automatically detect changes to `values.yaml` and deploy to a K8s clsuter.
+The following snippet shows how you can structure Workflow `w2`.
+    ```yaml
+    on:
+      push:
+        paths:
+        - '/path/to/values.yaml'
+        # run the jobs in the GitHub actions workflow whenever `values.yaml` is modified.
+    ```
+    Use this feature to automatically deploy the Helm chart in the Git repo into a K8s cluster whenever `values.yaml` file is modified.

+!!! tip "Use with ArgoCD (or any pull-based GitOps operator)"
+    ArgoCD can automatically deploy and sync a Helm chart in a Git repo into a K8s cluster.
+See [this example](https://argoproj.github.io/argo-cd/operator-manual/cluster-bootstrapping/#helm-example) and [these details](https://argoproj.github.io/argo-cd/user-guide/helm/).
+Try a flavor of this tutorial with ArgoCD by placing the `knslo-gitops` chart in your Git repo.
+Update its `values.yaml` file in the same manner as in the tutorial.

+!!! tip "Use Iter8 notifications"
+    Iter8 experiments can be structured to emit notifications at various stages, in particular, once the experiment reaches the `finishing` stage and has determined the version to be promoted.
+See [here](../../reference/tasks/notification-http.md) for more details.
+You can combine this feature to trigger any CI/CD steps.

 !!! tip "Try other Iter8 Knative tutorials"
     * [SLO validation with progressive traffic shift](testing-strategies/slovalidation.md)